 How to draw: Positioning of the toes.

 When drawing toes it is important to remember that the toes do not run in a straight line with each other.
 As shown below in fig 1.

 As demonstrated in the sketches below, I tend to try to line each toe up with the top or midpoint of the neighbouring toenail.
 I also always start from the big toe.

-When drawing the toes it is important to remember that the toes do not run in a straight line with each other on the foot.
-As shown below in fig 1.
-As demonstrated in the sketch's below I tend to try to line each toe up with the top or mid point of its neighbours toe nail starting at the big toe.
-On most occasions this is not a bad guide but while bearing this method in mind you should also take into account the position of the foot and how the toes are placed in accordance.
-It is always common though for the little toe to be slightly lower than the top of the neighbouring toes, toe nail, or even slightly higher as demonstrated in the sketch's below.
-This method is not necessarily the best method for drawing all toes as the feet See also and toes vary considerably depending on your subject but it is a method that works for me.
+When first learning how to draw toes this is not a bad method to use.
+However, you should also take into account the position of the foot and the placement of each toe in accordance.
+It is always common though for the little toe to be slightly lower than the top of the neighbouring toes, toenail.
+Sometimes it can even be slightly higher as demonstrated in the sketches below.
+This method is not necessarily the best method for drawing all toes.
+You will find that feet See also and toes vary considerably depending on your subject.
+With that said, I find that this method works for me.